-2 Which sentence from the passage best states the main idea?
-A Each hair shaft has three layers, with the cuticle, or outside layer, protecting the two inner layers. В When hair is damaged, though, the scales may separate and hair can become dry. С How you take care of your hair depends on the type of hair you have, your lifestyle, and how you style your hair.
-D Curly and dry hair types are usually more fragile than straight hair, so you'll need to be especially careful about using heat styling products.
-0.000 at Da
+2 Which sentence from the passage best states the main idea? Α Each hair shaft has three layers, with the cuticle, or outside layer, protecting the two inner layers. В When hair is damaged, though, the scales may separate and hair can become dry. С How you take care of your hair depends on the type of hair you have, your lifestyle, and how you style your hair.
+D Curly and dry hair types are usually more fragile than straight hair, so you'll need to be especially careful about using heat styling products. )